TEDxAuckland/tedx-auckland-site/src/_posts/2019-09-16-karl-sheridan-experimenting-with-aucklands-art-scene.md

 > #### What has kept you going with ‘The Experiment’ after all these years?&nbsp;

 We’ve accidentally doubled in size every year, and we get more ambitious.
 It started at the [Basement Theatre](https://basementtheatre.co.nz/) and it was a total experiment for me.
-My friend needed to fill in 5 nights and she challenged me, but it worked and everyone went “do that again”.
+My friend needed to fill in 5 nights and she challenged me, but it worked and everyone went: “do that again”.
 In a way it’s the 6th year of my own experiment which is ‘The Experiment’.&nbsp;

 There’s no end in sight at the moment.
 I feel responsible for it and always finish what I start.